 Part 4: Identifying Métis Rights Holders

 The individual must self-identify as a member of a Métis community.
-It is not enough to self-identify as Métis, that identification must have an ongoing connection to an historic Métis community.
+It is not enough to self-identify as Métis; that identification must have an ongoing connection to a historic Métis community.